Formation Happens in the Dark

 2 min read

-I used to wake up and see the kitchen light already on.
-The coffee was brewed, and my dad was sitting at the table with his Bible open—same spot, same time, every morning.
-Some mornings, I was just getting to bed as he was waking up, which probably says a lot about both of us.
+I used to wake up and see the living room light already on.
+The coffee was brewed, and my dad was sitting on the couch with his Bible open.
+Same spot, same time, every morning.
+Some mornings, I was just getting to bed as he was waking up, which probably says a lot about both of us, but that’s beside the point.

-He wasn’t doing it to impress anyone—there was no audience.
-Just him, his Word, and the deafening silence.
-That was his quiet time.
-And in a house that was often loud, complicated, and unpredictable… that time was sacred.
+But every morning, there he was.
+And the thing is, if he were still alive, I don’t think he’d see it as a big deal.
+Because he wasn’t doing it to impress anyone.
+There was no audience.
+Just him, his Bible, and the quiet.
+And in a house that was often loud, complicated, and unpredictable, that time was sacred.

-My dad wasn’t a pastor.
-He wasn’t a theologian.
-He was just a man who believed God was real, and that meeting with Him daily actually mattered.
-That routine didn’t make him perfect.
-But it made him steady.
+To be clear, my dad wasn’t a pastor and he definitely wasn’t a theologian.
+He was just a man who believed God was real and that meeting with Him daily actually mattered.
+That routine didn’t make him perfect, but it made him steady.
 And looking back now, I think that might’ve been the more impressive thing.

 That early morning faithfulness shaped me more than any sermon ever could.